AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 1. Local coordinates are the coordinates of your object relative to its local origin; they're the coordinates your object begins in.
 2. The next step is to transform the local coordinates to world-space coordinates which are coordinates in respect of a larger world.
 These coordinates are relative to some global origin of the world, together with many other objects also placed relative to this word's origin.
-3. Next we transform the world coordinates to view-space coordinates
+3. Next we transform the world coordinates to view-space coordinates in such a way that each coordinate is as seen from the camera or from the camera or viewer's point of view.
+4. After the coordinates are in view space we we want to project them to clip coordinates.
+Clip coordinates are processed to the -1.0 and 1.0 range and determine which vertices will end up on the screen.
+Projection to clip-space coordinates can add perspective if using perspective projection.